bcaffo/regmodsbook/manuscript/10_adjustment.md

 is clearly linearly related to Y, but the intercept of this relationship depends on group status.
 The treatment variable is also related to Y; especially look at the horizontal lines which connect the group means onto the Y axis.
+The third line is the what you would get if you just fit X and ignored group.
 Furthermore, notice that the relationship between group status and Y is constant depending on X.
 In other words, both the apparent relationship and our estimated model have parallel lines.
 (Remember, our model, by not including an interaction term, did not allow for estimated non parallel lines.)